 We all are well aware that cyber attacks continue to increase in complexity, frequency and severity.
 These malicious cyber activities continue to grow at an unprecedented rate, severely threatening the nation’s public and private information infrastructure, as well as our very essence – our identities, our data, our personal conversations, our finances, and all aspects of our privacy.
 No longer must we only protect ourselves from the ‘bad’ actors, but as we recently discovered, we must also protect ourselves from our own government!
-Whether you consider Edward Snowden a whistleblower, a traitor, a hero, and/or a patriot . . .
+Whether you consider Edward Snowden a whistleblower, a traitor, a hero, and/or a patriot, one of . . .

 TABLE OF CONTENTS

 - Wireless Security: Not just 802.11 Anymore

 - Eliminating Threat Vectors in Cyber Attacks

 - Preventing Friends and Foes from CyberSpying on YOU

 - Near-Term Vision of IT Security Threat Monitors

 - San Antonio: The Next Hub for Cyber?

 - How Not to Become the Next Headline: Wake-Up Call by the Largest Data Breach in History